lsimons/caseum/docs/guides/whiteboarding.md

 * draw lots of ovals and circles.
 * draw simple symbols for people.

-You can find a lot of specific drawing exercies online, but you don't need to learn creative drawing.
+You can find a lot of specific drawing exercises online, but you don't need to learn creative drawing.
 Just do a lot of drawing and actively try to do a good job at it and you will improve.

 ### Draw to take photos